-Exceptional cases of interstitial lung disease have been reported with some statins, especially with long term therapy.
-Presenting features can include dyspnoea, non-productive cough and deterioration in general health (fatigue, weight loss and fever).
+Exceptional cases of interstitial lung disease have been reported with some statins, especially with long term therapy (see Undesirable effects).
+Presenting features can include dyspnea, non-productive cough and deterioration in general health (fatigue, weight loss and fever).
 If it is suspected a patient has developed interstitial lung disease, statin therapy should be discontinued.